 – Pa Kua Chang Double Fire Palm Circle Walking Training with a partner

 – Pa Kua Chang Double Fire Palm Training Self Defense Methods

 – The Eight Pa Kua Chang Animal Forms:

 The Eight Pa Kua Chang Animal Forms

-This form is a combination of all the Eight Linear Animal Forms and the Eight Palms all mixed together.
+This form is a combination of all the Eight Animal Forms and the Eight Palms mixed together.
 It is the most popular of all the Pa Kua Chang forms that are practiced today.
-It is also known as The Chiang Jung Chaio Form.
+It is also known as the Chiang Jung Chaio Form.

 Move like the dragon, spiraling, twisting and turning with flexible flowing movements.

 Concentration is in lower tan tien energy center.

 advanced level – walk a small circle.